Why the pseudo label based semi-supervised learning algorithm is effective?: Introduction

-Then, as our assumption, our insight is that when we train model on the dataset with small part of them are random labeled, the model tends to fit the correct data first and ignore the small random data especially if the model is under parameterized.
-So if we have a proper inital model and use it to generate pseudo labels on the unlabeled dataset, there will be small part of the pseudo labels are wrong labeled.
-And if we use the generated pseudo label to train a new model, the model will try to fit the correct labels and will be well-trained since the absolute quantity of the pseudo labels is often large.
-What's more, if the model trained on the pseudo labels is good enough, we can reuse it to generate new pseudo labels on the unlabeled dataset.
-We hope that the pseudo labels generated by previous model trained on the pseudo labels will have less wrong labels.
-So we can get better model by them and the iteration can continue.
-Thus, our analysis contributes to understand the empirical successes of pseudo label-based semi-supervised learning \citep{laine2016temporal}, \citep{tarvainen2017mean}, \citep{lee2013pseudo}, \citep{li2019speechtransformer}, \citep{graves2012sequence}, \citep{chiu2018state} and \citep{bengio2015scheduled}.
+The same intuition carries to more general cases.
+If we have a proper initial model and use it to generate pseudo labels on the unlabeled dataset, there will be a small part of the pseudo labels that are wrong-labeled.
+And if we use the generated pseudo label to train a new model, the model will try to fit the correct labels and will be well-trained since the absolute quantity of the pseudo labels is large based on our assumption.
+What is more, if the model trained on the pseudo labels is good enough, we can reuse it to generate new pseudo labels on the unlabeled dataset.
+We hope that the pseudo labels generated by the previous model trained on the pseudo labels will have fewer wrong labels.
+So we can get a better model from them and the iteration can continue.
+The process can be continued until no obvious improvement can be obtained.
+From this perspective, our analysis contributes to understanding the empirical successes of pseudo label-based semi-supervised learning \citep{laine2016temporal}, \citep{tarvainen2017mean}, \citep{lee2013pseudo}, \citep{li2019speechtransformer}, \citep{graves2012sequence}, \citep{chiu2018state} and \citep{bengio2015scheduled}.

-In summary, our contributions include: \begin{itemize} \item We give a therory analysis of the pseudo label based algorithm from the perspective of pseduo labeled data and contribute to understand the empirical successes of pseudo label-based semi-supervised learning. \item We show that, if we have a proper initial model, when the amount of unlabeled data tends to infinity, the pseudo label based semi-supervised learning algorithm can obtain model which have the same generalization error upper bound as model obtained by noramlly training in the condition of the amount of labeled data tends to infinity. \item We prove that when the amount of unlabeled data is large enough (not need to be infinite), the generalization error upper bound of the model obtained by pseudo label based semi-supervised learning algorithm can convergence to the optimal upper bound with linear convergence rate.
-We also give the lower bound on sampling complexity to achieve linear convergence rate. \end{itemize}
+In summary, our contributions include: \begin{itemize} \item We give a theoretical analysis of the pseudo label based algorithm and contribute to understanding the empirical successes of pseudo label based semi-supervised learning. \item We show that, if we have a proper initial model and when the amount of unlabeled data tends to infinity, the algorithm can obtain the model which has the optimal population error upper bound.
+Here the optimal population error upper bound represents the population error upper bound of the model obtained by supervised learning with all unlabeled data labeled. \item We give an explicit estimate of the rate of convergence achievable at each iteration.
+Besides, we also give the lower bound on sample complexity to achieve the target convergence rate.
+Experiments show that our estimates are fairly tight. \end{itemize}